 When choosing a cruise ship, you factor in budget, lifestyle, and design preferences.
 And if you’ll be sailing from Fort Lauderdale, you may be thinking about adding a pre- or post-cruise beach resort stay.
-We’ve scouted nine nearby properties that complement the major cruise lines sailing from Port Everglades: Carnival, Celebrity, Costa, Crystal, Cunard, Holland America, Princess, Royal Caribbean, Seabourn, and Silversea.
+We’ve scouted nine nearby properties that complement the major cruise lines sailing from Port Everglades: Carnival, Celebrity, Costa, Cunard, Holland America, Princess, Royal Caribbean, Seabourn, and Silversea.
 Here, the best options to match your cruise style.

 Located 15 minutes south of Port Everglades, this two-year-old, 349-room resort on Hollywood Beach (with access to the Broadwalk and Intracoastal Waterway) is surprisingly elegant (in a casual chic way) considering it’s named after a 1977 song about drinking too many margaritas.
 Vivid blue and green decor, witty Buffett lyrics painted on hallway walls, seven dining options, and live concerts add up to a “no worries” good time.

 Vibe: Guests range from baby-boomer Buffett fans in flip-flops to families with school-age kids, and the beach and three pools (one with a water slide, one adults-only, and one with cabanas) offer plenty of places for “watchin’ the sun bake.”